Harvesting the health benefits of pumpkins beyond Thanksgiving

 The seeds also contain serotonin which can help promote better sleep and their monounsaturated fatty acids help lower bad cholesterol and increase good cholesterol in the blood.

 You can find pumpkin infused protein powder, especially in nutrition stores.
 But, Ketchum says it’s better to go with the real thing.

-“If you’re making a smoothie, you can always add always add a little bit, two tablespoon or so of pureed pumpkin.
-Even if you’re making pumpkin spice lattes at home, you can even add a couple of tablespoons of real pumpkin to get that depth of the pumpkin flavor to have it a little bit healthier, not as much sugar and actually get more pumpkin than what they use in a store’” she suggested.
+She suggests, “If you’re making a smoothie, you can always add always add a little bit, two tablespoon or so of pureed pumpkin.
+Even if you’re making pumpkin spice lattes at home, you can even add a couple of tablespoons of real pumpkin to get that depth of the pumpkin flavor to have it a little bit healthier, not as much sugar and actually get more pumpkin than what they use in a store.”

 Because of all of its great nutritional qualities, Ketcham suggests talking to your grocer’s produce manager about stocking edible pumpkins or look for canned, no sugar-added pumpkin puree and find ways you can incorporate the orange gourd into your diet all year long.

-Ketcham recommended, “You can also incorporate it in your oatmeal.
+Ketcham recommends, “You can also incorporate it in your oatmeal.
 You can put it in soups and stews and chilies.
-And then another way you can do it is … I saw a recipe for pasta shells.
+I saw a recipe for pasta shells.
 You stuff pasta shells with pumpkin and cheeses.
 You really get the benefit of pumpkin all year round without having to put it in a baked good and then putting all that sugar on top of it.”

 Fun fact about pumpkins, 85% of the processed pumpkin in the United States comes from Libby's plant in Morton, Illinois.